Gran Guerrero: New Japan Pro-Wrestling (2015–2019)

-In January 2015, Guerrero made his Japanese debut, when he took part in the Fantastica Mania 2015 tour, co-produced by CMLL and New Japan Pro-Wrestling.
-During the tour on January 18, Guerrero unsuccessfully challenged Volador Jr. for the NWA World Historic Welterweight Championship.
+In January 2015, Gran Guerrero made his Japanese debut, taking part in the Fantastica Mania 2015 tour, co-produced by CMLL and New Japan Pro-Wrestling (NJPW).
+He and Último Guerrero participated in the tour's one night tag team tournament on January 17, defeating Stigma and Volador Jr. in the first round and Rey Cometa and Stuka Jr. in the semi-finals, before losing to Atlantis and Máscara Dorada in the finals.
+The next day, Gran Guerrero unsuccessfully challenged Volador Jr. for the NWA World Historic Welterweight Championship.